cody-scott/PYT-Metadata/README.md

 The TLDR is: make sure you know whats inside the toolbox code before running it.

-Ultimately when you load the toolbox in arcgis desktop/pro it will run the code anyways, but as a best practice, you should understand the contents.
+Ultimately when you load the toolbox in arcgis desktop/pro it will run the code anyways, but as a best practice you should understand the contents.

 Since you're writing metadata for this, you'll likely be one of the authors, so should have a grasp on the contents.